wp-plugins/robo-gallery/readme.txt

 In gallery hover settings we implemented full set of configuration settings of the buttons.
 You can change icon, style size, colors for static and hovered buttons.
 You can select icon with build in wizard

-= How I can make gallery only with one size pictures but I would like to arrange gallery with pictures of the different size - one big, several smaller? =

-In our gallery you can define different amount of the columns for the images thumbnails and every gallery image could have different width which measuring by columns of the images thumbnails.
-For example you can define 2 column size for the image 1 and 3 columns size for image 5 but the rest of the gallery images could stay with default one columnt value in images settings.

 = How to change icon on gallery thumbnail button? =

 When you open gallery settings you can see there hover options section where we implemented settings for every hover button.
 Here you can select icons for buttons and style for this icon

+= How I can make gallery only with one size pictures but I would like to arrange gallery with pictures of the different size - one big, several smaller? =

+In our gallery you can define different amount of the columns for the images thumbnails and every gallery image could have different width which measuring by columns of the images thumbnails.
+For example you can define 2 column size for the image 1 and 3 columns size for image 5 but the rest of the gallery images could stay with default one column value in images settings.

 = Which style parameters I can change for the hover button icon? =